 May the Spirit of Peace that lives in St Catherine’s Montessori be with us today and always.

 I attended Dominican Montessori between the ages of 2 and 8.
 The first school I attended was in a large building in downtown Houston that often smelled of shoe polish and had lots of dark corners to explore. :-) When I was older I attended classes at what I recall was the Dominican order campus on Almeda.
 It was a large estate with a long driveway from the street to the main building and lots of trees.

 I was taught by sisters Shirley and Edna Ann, in addition to a number of younger nuns who assisted them.

 My mother, Hilda Henderson, volunteered for a few years as a room parent.
 Those were some of the happiest years of my life.

 Attended Dominican Montessori 1967-1974

 If you have any stories you would like to share, please click here.
-We welcome all students, staff members, former staff members and alumni to participate.
+We welcome all students, staff members, former staff members, alumni and alumni parents to participate.